bookofjoa/bookofjoa/Bookofjoa/chapters/personal/chapter-36-time-management.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
-<p>The ultimate life recognizes that time is your most precious and irreplaceable resource.
+<p>Joa recognizes that time is your most precious and irreplaceable resource.
 How you spend your hours determines the quality of your life and your contribution to human flourishing.</p>
 </div>

 <div class="verse">